temporalio/temporal/docs/design/1533-host-specific-taskqueue.md

 All sessions are **resource specific**.
 This means that a session is always tied to some kind of resource (not the worker).
 The resource can be CPU, GPU, memory, file descriptors, etc., and we want all the activities within a session to be executed by the same worker that owns the resource.
 If a worker dies and restarts, as long as it owns the same resource, we can try to reestablish the session (this is future work).
 Also, the user needs to ensure that the resource is owned by only one worker on a single host.

 Note that when creating a session, a user doesn’t need to specify the resource that is consumed by the session.
 This is because right now one worker owns only one resource, so there’s only one resource type on the worker.
-As a result, as long as the user specifies the correct tasklist in the context passed into the createSession API, the correct type of resource will be consumed (since there’s only one).
+As a result, as long as the user specifies the correct taskqueue in the context passed into the createSession API, the correct type of resource will be consumed (since there’s only one).
 Later, when a worker can support multiple types of resources, users will need to specify the resource type when creating a session.

 ### Workflow Context